chasetb/munki_artwork/README.md

 munki_artwork
 =============

-Public repository for product artwork to be used with Munki2
+Repository for product artwork to be used with Munki2.
+I've also included my banner images I use.